Patty’s Crockpot Beef Stew

 - Prep ingredients:

-Peel and cut onion into wedges.
+Peel and cut the onion into wedges.

 Peel and cut carrots into 4-inch pieces.